 7. Bushnell Trophy Scout Rifle Scope with Multi-X Reticle

-Bushnell’s one of the largest manufacturers of optics on the planet.
+Bushnell is one of the largest manufacturers of optics on the planet.
 You can find their optics fielded by elite military and law-enforcement units, as well as on the shelves of Walmart.
-They produce numerous scout rifle scopes but this one stands out as one of the best values and most affordable models.
+They produce numerous scout rifle scopes but this one stands out as one of the best value and is one of their most affordable models.

 It has a Multi-X reticle that is one of the best on the market for predicting your shots out to the edge of a cartridges ballistic potential.
-It is fully multicoated, waterproof, fog proof and shockproof just like many other scopes in the market, but Bushnell has managed to cram all the features of the scope and are much smaller and lighter footprint than many others.
+It is fully multicoated, waterproof, fog proof and shockproof just like many other scopes in the market, but Bushnell has managed to cram all the features of the scope into a much smaller and lighter footprint than many others.

-It has a 36 mm objective bell, which is on the small side of rifle scopes, but performs as well as larger scopes, while staying close to or axis for easy handling.
+It has a 36 mm objective lens, which is on the small side of rifle scopes, but performs as well as larger scopes, while staying close to the bore axis for easy handling.
 This is the best one for lightweight rifles like a Mini 14 because of that light weight and small footprint.

 8. Sig Sauer SOR52001 Romeo5

-Sig Sauer, when the most prolific pistol manufactures in the world, entering the optics industry a few years ago.
+Sig Sauer, one of the most prolific pistol manufactures in the world, entered the optics market a few years ago.
 They now produce some of the highest-quality, most cost-effective electronic and magnified optics on the market.
-They use their name recognition to introduce new extraordinarily useful technologies on the market, one of which is their miniature red dot.
+They use their name as leverage to introduce new extraordinarily useful technologies onto the market, one of which is their miniature red dot.